turris-cz/user-docs/docs/geek/contributing/pull-request.md

 ---
 # Submitting pull requests

-If you have created a bug fix or an improvement for our software you can create a *pull request* (or a *merge request* in GitLab's terminology).
-We will review your code and possibly incorporate it to our code (if it will comply our [code guidelines](style.md) and we will find it useful).
+If you have created a bug fix or an improvement for our software, you can create a *pull request* (or a *merge request* in GitLab’s terminology).
+We will review your code and possibly incorporate it into our code (if it will comply with our [code guidelines](style.md) and if we find it useful).

 !!! important
     Please follow [our rules](style.md) for creating `git` commits.

-Before merging, we may ask you to do some modifications or do such changes ourself.
-We may also request explanation of used method, programming techniques, algorithms and so on.
+Before merging, we may ask you to do some modifications or do such changes ourselves.
+We may also request an explanation of the used methods, programming techniques, algorithms, etc.

 !!! notice
-    Whatever way you choose we welcome your contributions.
-If you don't feel to be prepared to work on our code please [create an issue](issues.md) about your topic.
+    Whatever way you choose, we welcome your contributions.
+If you don’t feel prepared to work on our code, please [create an issue](issues.md) about your topic.

-## By our GitLab instance

 All of our projects are maintained in our [GitLab instance](https://gitlab.nic.cz/turris/).
-You can fork the project you want to improve.
-When done with your modifications, please create a merge request to the original project (it should be prepared automatically if you create a MR).

-!!! notice
-    You will need special access rights to create project forks in our GitLab.
-    We set these rights on request to users who have already repeatedly contributed to our projects.

-!!! tip
-    If you have an account on GitHub you can use it to sign into our GitLab.
+For external users, it is not possible to create repositories there and thus forks.
+The pull requests have to be submitted through other means.
 ## By GitHub

-Some of our repositories are mirrored to [GitHub](https://github.com/).
-It is not feasible to mirror every single repository we have as setup is done manually at the moment.
-But if you have an account on GitHub you can use it to fork one of our project hosted on this server and create a pull request there.
+All our public repositories are mirrored to [GitHub](https://github.com/turris-cz).
+If you have an account on GitHub, you can use it to fork one of our projects hosted on this server and create a pull request there.
 ## Using any public git repository hosting

 If you don't have and don't want to create an account on the above described